- Resource Center

 After training, you'll need to build up flight time in order to qualify for helicopter pilot jobs.
 One proven method for building flight hours is to become a certified flight instructor for your helicopter school.
 After graduation, you will become an instructor and begin teaching the next batch of students.
 Under this scenario, you will continue to learn your trade and build up your flight time, which are both critical to your long term goals as a professional helicopter pilot.

-Helicopter Pilot Training Articles
+Helicopter Pilot Articles

 - Helicopter Pilot Careers